Skip to main content

 The conference

-The conference is planned as a hybrid event, where a number of attendees are invited to interact in person at a venue in Copenhagen, while another group of attendees are expected to join the event online.
-A total number of 110 participants have been invited to join the conference.
+The conference was a hybrid event, where a number of attendees met in person at a venue in Copenhagen, while another group of attendees participated in the event via an online connnection.
+A total number of 110 participants were part of the conference.

 Read more about the conference programme